gabormay/esp-thermometer/README.md

 * Use higher capacity power supply
   * You can use higher capacity batteries (e.g. D or A)
-  * You can also use higher voltage batteries and e.g. 3 x AA (or A or D) and add a 3V power regulator
+  * You can also use higher voltage batteries e.g. 3 x AA (or A or D) and add a 3V power regulator
 * Update less frequently (less often than every 10 minutes)
   * Currently the project set up to wake up and update every ten minutes.
   * You can change the length of the sleep cycle on line [#31](https://github.com/gabormay/esp-thermometer/blob/master/src/ESPThermometer/ESPThermometer.ino#L31)